iDynbek/idynbek.github.io/_tabs/curriculum vitae.md

 ### Education

-2016-2021 Bachelor of Science in Physics, **Nazarbayev University**, Astana 2021-____ Master of Science in Physics (incomplete), **Nazarbayev University**, Astana
+2016-2021 Bachelor of Science in Physics, **Nazarbayev University**,

+2021-____ Master of Science in Physics (incomplete), **Nazarbayev University**, Astana

 ### Languages